Column01/Python-Video-Server/README.md

 4. `pip install flask`
 5. Add content by following the guide for adding [shows](#adding-a-show) or for adding [movies](#adding-a-movie) (MAKE THE FOLDERS FOR BOTH TYPES OR IT MAY BREAK THINGS!)
 6. Run it with `sudo python3 server.py` or through an admin prompt on windows (needs to bind to port 80 which is admin locked.)
 You can change the port in server.py and run it as a normal user if you'd like.

+### Adding IPs to the whitelist

+Add your public IPV4 and any others in a file called `ips.txt` in the root of the server directory.
+Inside, place IPs like this:

+    ip.1.goes.here,
+    ip.2.goes.here

+Each new ip requires a comma after the last ip, a new line and no comma at the end of the last IP (similar to JSON)

 ## Adding content